6.0 Powestroke Cold Air Intake Guide

 Jake is a founder of 8020 Media and one of the lead writers at DieselIQ.
 He has over 10 years of experience in the automotive industry and is the proud owner of a 2002 F-350 7.3 PowerStroke.
 When Jake isn’t working, he’s usually wrenching on his PowerStroke, single turbo BMW, or Miata track build.
 Jake delivers tons of knowledge and hands-on experience and is a valuable asset for those looking to take their diesel to the next level.
 He is highly knowledgeable on Powerstroke and Duramax diesels.

-A cold air intake, or performance intake, is a great mod to increase power and engine efficiency on the 6.0 Powerstroke.
-Since the 6.0 Powerstroke is a turbocharged engine the increased airflow over the stock intake system helps improve turbo efficiency and increase horsepower.
+A cold air intake is a great mod to increase power and engine efficiency on the 6.0 Powerstroke.
+In addition to up to 12whp and 25wtq power gains you’ll also get increased turbo efficiency and a 1-2mpg increase in fuel economy.

 Looking for more than just an intake?
 Check out our 7 Best 6.0 Powerstroke Mods and 6.0 Powerstroke Bulletproofing guides.